Affine Frobenius Brauer Categories: Abstract

 \section{Abstract}

-We define the \emph{affine Frobenius Brauer category} $\AB(A, -^\star)$ associated to each symmetric involutive Frobenius superalgebra $A$.
+We define the \emph{affine Frobenius Brauer categories} associated to each symmetric involutive Frobenius superalgebra $A$.
 We then define an action of these categories on the categories of finite-dimensional supermodules for orthosymplectic Lie superalgebras defined over $A$.
-The case where $A$ is the base field recovers the known action of the affine Brauer category on categories of supermodules for orthogonal and symplectic Lie algebras.
-The definition and associated action of $\AB(A, -^\star)$ are both novel when $A$ is e.g.\ the quaternions $\mathbb{H}$, a finite group algebra, a zigzag superalgebra, or a truncated polynomial algebra.
-Finally, we state a conjecture for bases of hom-spaces in $\AB(A, -^\star)$ and outline a potential proof strategy.
+When $A$ is the base field, we recover the previously-studied affine Brauer category; for other choices of $A$, the categories are novel.
+Finally, we state a conjecture for bases of homomorphism spaces in affine Frobenius Brauer categories, and outline a potential proof strategy.